AlextheYounga/us-federal-code/usc/title-5-government-organization-and-employees/appendix.md

 "(A) The website shall provide materials and information explaining the Coronavirus response and how covered funds are being used.
 The materials shall be easy to understand and regularly updated.

-"(i) The website shall provide accountability information, including findings from Inspectors General, including any progress reports, audits, inspections, or other reports, including reports from or links to reports on the website of the Government Accountability Office.
+"(i) [sic; cls. (i) to (xiii) probably should be subpars.
+(B) to (N)] The website shall provide accountability information, including findings from Inspectors General, including any progress reports, audits, inspections, or other reports, including reports from or links to reports on the website of the Government Accountability Office.

 "(ii) The website shall provide data on relevant operational, economic, financial, grant, subgrant, contract, and subcontract information in user-friendly visual presentations to enhance public awareness of the use of covered funds and the Coronavirus response.